Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* Now, we will go back to our player controller or the flashlight script, wherever the “DestroyTarget” method is located where the flashlight destroys the enemy target -and will edit the “DestroyTarget” method.
+* Now, we will go back to our player controller or the flashlight script, wherever the `DestroyTarget` method is located where the flashlight destroys the enemy target -and will edit the `DestroyTarget` method.

-* We will first declare at the very top of the class, a serialized variable to hold the battery gameobjects and a public gameobject for the enemies we are dealing with.
+* We will first declare at the very top of the class, a `Serialized` variable to hold the battery game objects and a public `GameObject` for the enemies we are dealing with.

 ```C#
 	[SerializeField] GameObject BatteryDropped;